-Youngkin’s win in key competitive congressional districts could spell trouble for vulnerable Va.
+Youngkin’s wins in key congressional districts underline tough reelection bids for vulnerable Va.
 Democrats

 For one, it’s still unclear what the congressional districts will even look like.
 After the bipartisan Virginia Redistricting Commission failed to agree on a map, the Virginia Supreme Court took over the task just this week and is only now selecting special masters to assist in drawing new maps.

 And while Kidd noted it would be “suicidal” for a Democratic congressional candidate to repeatedly try to tie the Republican challenger to Trump based on the current environment, he added that will also depend on whether the candidate is particularly “Trumpy,” or if Trump announces another run for president.
-In the 2nd District, for example, one of the Republicans vying for the nomination is Jarome Bell, who still pushes the falsehood that Trump won in 2020 and has said people convicted of election fraud should be put to death — then raised money off the ensuing criticism of his remarks.
+In the 2nd District, for example, one of the Republicans vying for the nomination is Jarome Bell, who still pushes the falsehood that Trump won in the 2020 presidential election and has said people convicted of election fraud should be put to death — then raised money off the ensuing criticism of his remarks.

 The national atmosphere for Democrats, depending on the economy, the pandemic, and their ability to unify on major pieces of legislation, is also a big unknown for now.